genomicsengland/panelapp/docker/dev/README.md

 ### Run and setup the cluster

-As separate steps:

 1. Start a new dev cluster (in detached mode):
     ```bash
     $ make up
     ```
-2. Create db schema or apply migration (give time to the db container to start, before running `migrate`.
+2. Create db schema or apply migration (give few seconds to the db container to start, before running `migrate`):
-Possibly, have a look at logs with `make logs` to see it starting):
     ```bash
     $ make migrate
     ```
-3. Load genes data:
+3. Load gene data:
     ```bash
     $ make loaddata
     ```
+    Genes data contains public gene info, such as ensemble IDs, HGNC symbols, OMIM ID.
-4. Create all required mock, local AWS resources (a bit dumb at the moment: it explodes if any resources already exists):
+4. Create all required mock AWS resources, if the do not exist:
     ```bash
     $ make mock-aws
     ```